open-policy-agent/gatekeeper/website/docs/expansion.md

 Any resources configured for expansion will be expanded by both the validating webhook and
 [Audit](audit.md).
 This
-feature will only be enabled if a user creates a `ExpansionTemplate` that targets any resources that exist on the cluster.
+feature will only be enabled if a user creates an `ExpansionTemplate` that targets any resources that exist on the cluster.

 Note that the accuracy of enforcement depends on how well the mock resource